BabylonJSX/SolidParticleSystem/README.md

 ```

 ## Usage
-First you create an empty SPS and you add particles to it with _addXXX(nb, size)_ as many times you need.
+First you create an empty SPS and you add particles to it with the _addXXX(nb, size)_ methods as many times you need.
-Its name will be its underlying mesh name.
+The SPS name will be its underlying mesh name.

-Then you build the mesh
+Then you build the mesh.

 ```javascript
 var SPS = new SolidParticleSystem("SPS", scene);